 Our functional and reporting currency is U.S. dollars.
-In 2018, more than 99% of our revenues and cost of revenues were denominated in U.S. dollars.
+In 2019, more than 99% of our revenues and cost of revenues were denominated in U.S. dollars.
 However, we have foreign currency exposure and are primarily affected by fluctuations in exchange rates between the U.S. dollar and the NT dollar.
 This is because a majority portion of our operating expenses (including for research and development, general and administrative, and sales and marketing expenses) are denominated in NT dollars and we maintain a portion of our cash in NT dollars for local working capital purposes.
-For example, in December 2018, approximately 60% of our operating expenses were denominated in NT dollars, with a small percentage denominated in Japanese Yen, Korean Won and Chinese Renminbi, and the majority of the remainder in U.S. dollars.
+For example, in December 2019, approximately 65% of our operating expenses were denominated in NT dollars, with a small percentage denominated in Japanese Yen, Korean Won, Israel new shekel and Chinese Renminbi, and the majority of the remainder in U.S. dollars.
 However, the subsidiaries located in the R.O.C. adopted Taiwan-IFRS and hereafter changed their functional currency of the tax basis of assets and liabilities from NT dollar to U.S. dollar since year 2016.
-Accordingly, these subsidiaries are now having a U.S. dollar and the NT dollar.
+Accordingly, these subsidiaries are now having a U.S. dollar dominated tax basis and functional currency, which significantly decreases the income tax effect from the fluctuations in exchange rates between the U.S. dollar and the NT dollar.